Audi A8 review - Engines, performance and drive

 Opting for smaller alloys than the 20-inch wheels we've tried on a 55 TFSI might be best, though; the ride, while by no means uncomfortable, could be made more in keeping with the A8's big-exec status if 19, or even 18-inch alloys were fitted.

-The 60 TFSI e plug-in hybrid uses a 3.0-litre V6 petrol unit, supplemented by an electric motor producing 134bhp.
-This brings the total output to 443bhp and 700Nm of torque.
+Audi's 60 TFSI e plug-in hybrid model uses a 3.0-litre V6 petrol unit, alongside an electric motor fed by a 17.9kWh battery.
+With a total output of 456bhp and 700Nm of torque, it's an impressive performer, managing 0-62mph in 4.9 seconds.

 In this review